Farmers & Merchants Investments Inc. Sells 407 Shares of iShares MSCI EAFE ETF (NYSEARCA:EFA)

-Farmers & Merchants Investments Inc. lessened its holdings in iShares MSCI EAFE ETF (NYSEARCA:EFA – Free Report) by 0.9% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 43,388 shares of the exchange traded fund’s stock after selling 407 shares during the quarter.
-Farmers & Merchants Investments Inc.’s holdings in iShares MSCI EAFE ETF were worth $3,146,000 as of its most recent SEC filing.
+Farmers & Merchants Investments Inc. lessened its holdings in shares of iShares MSCI EAFE ETF (NYSEARCA:EFA – Free Report) by 0.9% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 43,388 shares of the exchange traded fund’s stock after selling 407 shares during the quarter.
+Farmers & Merchants Investments Inc.’s holdings in iShares MSCI EAFE ETF were worth $3,146,000 at the end of the most recent quarter.

-Other institutional investors have also added to or reduced their stakes in the company.
-Financial Freedom LLC acquired a new position in iShares MSCI EAFE ETF during the fourth quarter worth $28,000.
-Bollard Group LLC increased its holdings in iShares MSCI EAFE ETF by 89.7% during the first quarter.
-Bollard Group LLC now owns 423 shares of the exchange traded fund’s stock worth $30,000 after buying an additional 200 shares during the last quarter.
-Householder Group Estate & Retirement Specialist LLC acquired a new position in iShares MSCI EAFE ETF during the first quarter worth $33,000.
-ICA Group Wealth Management LLC acquired a new position in iShares MSCI EAFE ETF during the fourth quarter worth $34,000.
-Finally, Vigilant Capital Management LLC acquired a new position in iShares MSCI EAFE ETF during the first quarter worth $36,000.
-77.78% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in EFA.
+Moneta Group Investment Advisors LLC raised its stake in iShares MSCI EAFE ETF by 108,217.7% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 211,839,031 shares of the exchange traded fund’s stock valued at $13,905,114,000 after purchasing an additional 211,643,459 shares during the period.
+Envestnet Asset Management Inc. increased its stake in iShares MSCI EAFE ETF by 314.9% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 34,764,682 shares of the exchange traded fund’s stock worth $485,004,000 after acquiring an additional 26,386,589 shares during the last quarter.
+BlackRock Inc. increased its stake in iShares MSCI EAFE ETF by 4.8% in the 1st quarter.
+BlackRock Inc. now owns 68,474,185 shares of the exchange traded fund’s stock worth $4,897,274,000 after acquiring an additional 3,109,690 shares during the last quarter.
+SG Americas Securities LLC increased its stake in iShares MSCI EAFE ETF by 121.4% in the 1st quarter.
+SG Americas Securities LLC now owns 468,197 shares of the exchange traded fund’s stock worth $33,485,000 after acquiring an additional 2,654,434 shares during the last quarter.
+Finally, CHURCHILL MANAGEMENT Corp bought a new stake in iShares MSCI EAFE ETF in the 1st quarter worth approximately $188,493,000.
+Institutional investors own 77.78% of the company’s stock.

 iShares MSCI EAFE ETF Profile